1. Examples

 You will have a little more space to outline your motivation and personality but be sure to tie them to one of your accomplishments.
 Stating that you are a certain way without any context will raise suspicions and will make you blend into the crowd.

-Have a look at our cover letter middle part example:
+Have a look at the middle section of our part-time job cover letter example:

 Adaptable cover letter body example

-I am currently working as an admin assistant in a sports shop in the area where I have gained considerable knowledge of the cycling industry in the last three years.
-I understand what it means to build a small business, to make and sustain contacts and to stay sane in the daily frenzy of customer demand.
+I am currently working as an administrative assistant in a sports shop, where I have gained considerable knowledge of the cycling industry in the last three years.
+I understand what it means to build a small business, to make and sustain contacts, and to stay sane in the daily frenzy of customer demand.

-My strongest skill set lies in the ability to communicate with customers and my efficient organisational talents.
+My strongest skill set lies in the ability to communicate with customers.
 Last year, I helped my current employer to cut supplier costs by 5% by switching our marketing and printing services to the same business.
 As a result, our customer consolidation rose during the following quarter.

-Thanks to my strong organisational workflows, I thrive when working under deadlines even while dealing with a heavy workload.
+Being highly efficient and following effective organisational workflows enable me to thrive when working under deadlines even while dealing with a heavy workload.
 However, I also can adjust quickly to new environments and daily tasks.
-I believe this is the best balance needed for part-time work, since complex tasks sometimes need to be left for days at a time and may have progressed.
+I believe this is the best balance needed for part-time work, since complex tasks sometimes need to be left for days at a time and circumstances can change in between shifts.
 Therefore my ability to digest new information quickly would best suit this environment.

 Copied!